Probate & Trust Administration

 Trust estate administration is based on the same concept as a Probate: after you pass away, someone is granted authority to manage your assets and carry out your wishes.

 Unlike probate, however, trust estate administration does not require court supervision.
 Without court supervision, trust estates tend to be less costly than probate, take less time, and generally go more smoothly.
-Additionally, while a probate creates a public record of the entire process, a trust administration can be kept private.
+Additionally, while probate creates a public record of the entire process, a trust administration can be kept private.